Matt-McConway/nzmsa-2018-phase1/notes.md

 help - nzmsa@microsoft.com

-npm start in my=app directory to start (crtl-c in terminal to stop)
+npm run start in my=app directory to start (crtl-c in terminal to stop)